harshvs4/Facial-Expressions/README.md

 * Create an Environment and name it **tensorflow**
 * Install the ```TensorFlow``` package(2.4.0)
 * After ```TensorFlow``` is installed, install the ```Keras``` and the ```OpenCV``` package
-* Install the Command prompt for the **tensorflow** environment and use it for this project
+* Install the Command prompt for the **tensorflow** environment and use it to train and run the models

 ## ImageMagicK Installation